 The bachelor’s degree program in biological and agricultural engineering has been accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 With ABET accreditation, students, parents, employers and the society we serve can be confident that a program meets the quality standards that produce graduates prepared to enter a global workforce.

 The Texas A&M Department of Biological and Agricultural Engineering will be recognized internationally as a premier department of its kind, known for faculty and graduates who devise solutions to global grand challenges in food, fiber, and environmental sustainability.

-The Department of Biological and Agricultural Engineering prepares our society to protect and sustain the environment, improve health, and feed the world through innovative education, research, and extension programs in Machine and Energy Systems, Food and Bioprocessing, and Environment and Natural Resources.
+The B.S.
+Program in Biological and Agricultural Engineering prepares our students to create engineering solutions to protect and sustain the environment, improve health, and feed the world through innovative education in Machine and Energy Systems, Food and Bioprocessing and Environmental and Natural Resources.